395t/review-assignments/_summaries/chen2020learning_1.md

 ## TL;DR
 * Local Implicit Image Function (LIIF) attempts to provide a continuous representation for images.
-* LIFF has an encoder that maps images to a matrix of latent codes
+* LIFF has an encoder that maps images to a matrix of latent codes and a MLP decoder function to map coordinates and latent codes to rgb values
-* LIFF uses a MLP decoder function to map coordinates and latent codes to rgb values.
+* LIFF outperformed other models for generalizing to arbitrary pixel resolutions.